The COVID-19 crisis has affected all Australians.

 If you have clicked on links or attachments in a suspicious email or SMS, or sent funds based on a request received from a suspicious email please call Plum on 132 652.

 If you receive a suspicious message, do not click on any links or attachments.
 Please forward it to email@example.com and then delete it.

-You can also visit the Federal Government's Australian Cyber Security Centre website for more information about COVID-19 related scams.
+You can also read our article for more information on investment and super scams, or visit the Federal Government's Australian Cyber Security Centre website for more information about COVID-19 related scams.

 Plum is aware of current scam phone calls targeting Australians.
 The caller may claim to be from an organisation that can assist you to get early access to your superannuation.
 The caller may ask for your personal and superannuation details.

 If you ever have any concerns as to the legitimacy of a call, hang up and call the company back on a publicly listed number.